dzufferey/resync_oopsla20_artifact/README.md

 We have tested the tools with Debian and Ubuntu Linux distributions.
 As we use external project, we install them separately from their source to guarantee they have not been tampered.

+PSync and ReSync have the same code base.
+As Psync is a special case of ReSync, they share the same runtime.
+PSync is just a specific set of progress condition in ReSync.
+This is implemented in the file [`src/main/scala/psync/Round.scala`](https://github.com/dzufferey/psync/blob/master/src/main/scala/psync/Round.scala).
+A `Round` is the PSync model and an `EventRound` is the ReSync model.
+It is possible to get some of the benefit of ReSync with `Round` by overriding `expectedNbrMessages`.
+We will use that option when comparing PSync and ReSync.

 ### Hardware Setup